reddio-com/doc/docs/service/erc20-jssdk.md

 ## Transfer ERC20 between two layer 2 accounts

-To transfer ERC20 between two layer 2 accounts, there are few parameters needed, here’s the quick start on how to retrieve them and doing the transfer
+To transfer ERC20 between two layer 2 accounts, there are few parameters needed, here’s the quick start on how to retrieve them and doing the transfer.

 1. Get the Asset ID